What is a Master Limited Partnership (MLP)?

 What is a Master Limited Partnership (MLP)?
 An MLP is a publicly traded partnership.
 The nature of a partnership provides for the "pass through" of income to its partners.
 This essentially avoids double taxation on profits often paid by corporations, which pay corporate income tax in addition to its shareholders paying taxes on dividends.
 Individual investors buy ownership interests, or units, in the partnership through a stock exchange similar to purchasing shares of stock in a corporation.
 Like other publicly-traded entities, MMP files quarterly and annual financial statements with the Securities and Exchange Commission (SEC).Back to Top

 When is the distribution paid?
 We will pay our distributions within 45 days of the end of the quarter.
-Distributions for the quarter ending Mar.
-31, 2013 are paid May 15, 2013 to unitholders of record on May 8, 2013.Back to Top
+Distributions for the quarter ending Sept.
+30, 2015 are paid Nov.
+13, 2015 to unitholders of record on Nov.
+2, 2015Back to Top

 Does Magellan have a DRIP?
 We do not have a distribution reinvestment plan.
 However, if your units are held in a brokerage account, your broker can arrange for your distributions to be automatically reinvested for you.Back to Top

 What are the tax implications?
 Magellan Midstream Partners, L.P. will not pay any federal income tax.
 Instead, each unitholder will be required to report on his income tax return his share of our income, gains, losses and deductions without regard to whether corresponding cash distributions are received.
 Our unitholders receive a Schedule K-1 during late February to advise of the income they are responsible for reporting on their individual income tax returns.
 The Schedule K-1s can also be viewed online.It is the responsibility of each unitholder to investigate the legal and tax consequences under the law of pertinent states and localities of his investment in Magellan Midstream Partners, L.P.
 We suggest that you consult with your own tax advisor.Back to Top